-Germany: Currently corporates cannot be held criminally liable in Germany although whether German law should be amended to include criminal liability for corporate entities is the subject of increasing debate.
-There is a draft law on corporate criminal liability for the State of North Rhine-Westphalia due to be debated in the German Parliament in the near future
+Germany: Currently, corporates cannot be held criminally liable in Germany although whether German law should be amended to include criminal liability for corporate entities is the subject of increasing debate.
+There is a draft law on corporate criminal liability for the State of North Rhine-Westphalia due to be debated in the German Parliament in the near future.
 Italy: Law 231 enables a corporate to be prosecuted if an offence has been committed for its benefit by an employee, even if that employee is not prosecuted.
-It is a defence for a corporate to show that it had adequate management and organisational control protocols for the prevention of the offence committed.
+Italy's appetite for prosecuting crime committed for the benefit for the benefit of corporations continues to remain high.
+Moreover, following recent events damaging the environment, Italy has increased its interest and efforts in prosecuting corporate for actions and conducts that harm the environment and in 2015 has enacted a piece of legislation that expands the punishable offences and increases sanctions, which now also include a temporary suspension from business activity.
 Italy has seen a positive trend in this area with the number of prosecutions of corporates increasing.